 Following her return to the private sector, Catherine worked for GlaxoSmithKline in Australia, the UK and across Europe on health policy & networks, medicines and reimbursement systems, R&D, education and corporate issues.
 Catherine has also headed government and public affairs at Medibank, holding responsibilities across both the private health insurance and health solutions divisions.

 She has extensive experience in health and health policy, issues relating to investment decisions including in research and development, government regulation and policy development as well as in public affairs and communications.

-Catherine is a board member of Melbourne City Mission and a graduate of the Australian Institute of Company Directors.
+Catherine is a board member of Marriott Support Services and a graduate of the Australian Institute of Company Directors.
 She is also a member of Medicine Australia's Advisory Council and past board member of Melbourne City Mission and Victoria Legal Aid.
 Catherine holds Bachelors degrees in economics and in theology.

 Craig has over 27 years’ experience in business development and commercialisation across Australia, Asia and the USA.
 Working exclusively with blue chip multinationals including Zimmer, Johnson & Johnson and Smith and Nephew, and with the last 3 years as ANZ GM for Smith & Nephew.
 Craig has a passion for all elements of the business cycle having led teams in product ideation, engineering and development, clinical research, health outcomes, compliance, market access including optimised pricing, through downstream sales, marketing and operations.

 He represented the device industry (MTAA) on a number of government Committees and reviews, including the 2015 roundtables on value in the private health insurance sector.
 In recent years he led the biotech commercialisation efforts at the Garvan Institute of Medical Research including framing the federal government $500M commitment to precision medicine and genomics announced in the 2018/19 federal budget.